joshuaboniface/rffmpeg/SETUP.md

    jellyfin1 $ sudo -u jellyfin cp -a ${jellyfin_data_path}/.ssh/id_${keytype}.pub ${jellyfin_data_path}/.ssh/authorized_keys
    ```

+   It is important that you do not alter the permissions under this `.ssh` directory or this can cause SSH to fail later.
+The SSH *must* occur as the `jellyfin` user for this to work.

 1. Scan and save the SSH host key of the transcode server(s), to avoid a prompt later:

    ```
    jellyfin1 $ ssh-keyscan transcode1 | sudo -u jellyfin tee -a ${jellyfin_data_path}/.ssh/known_hosts
    ```

-   * **NOTE:** Ensure you use the exact name here that you will use in `rffmpeg.yml` in the next step.
+   * **NOTE:** Ensure you use the exact name here that you will use in `rffmpeg`.
 If this is an FQDN (e.g. `jellyfin1.mydomain.tld`) or an IP (e.g. `192.168.0.101`) instead of a short name, use that instead in this command, or repeat it for every possible option (it doesn't hurt).

-1. Install the required dependencies of `rffmpeg`:
+1. Install the required Python3 dependencies of `rffmpeg`:

    ```
    jellyfin1 $ sudo apt -y install python3-yaml
+   jellyfin1 $ sudo apt -y install python3-click
    jellyfin1 $ sudo apt -y install python3-subprocess
    ```